 - Ice dams block water from flowing off of the roof.
 The water, trying to find anywhere to go, will instead seep into your house, causing wall cracks and rotting walls.

 - During dry weather, moisture is removed and the soil contracts, pulling away from your foundation.
 This creates a void which allows for foundation settlement.

 - Heavy snow that accumulates next to your home’s foundation can cause flooding.
-It can also cause the soil to expand, filling the gaps were the soil was once compressed.
+It can also cause the soil to expand, filling the gaps where the soil was once compressed.
 Any melted snow will put pressure on your home’s basement walls, leading to cracked basement walls and water in the basement.

 - Morning frost also may be damaging your home’s foundation.
 Frost applies pressure to your foundation wall, especially if your basement is unheated.
-Frost can cause shallow foundation to lift out of the ground, causing significant damage to your house.
+Frost can cause a shallow foundation to lift out of the ground, causing significant damage to your house.

 Your home is an investment, and an important one at that.
 It’s crucial to know the signs of foundation settlement.
 Some common signs include:

 - Floors start to settle and become uneven.

 Why let the problems continue to cause your home and property further damage — damage that will not only cost you more money in repairs but dramatically lower the value of your property?
 BDB Waterproofing is your foundation repair and wall stabilization solution.

 If you think your house may be experiencing foundation settlement, please contact BDB Waterproofing today.
 We offer a free foundation repair estimate and inspection.